dojo/docs/quickstart/writingWidgets/example.rst

 Also note that whenever we use template variables , it's good practice to supply a default, e.g. "Browse ..." for the label.
 Otherwise, if your widget user omits the label attribute, the parser will complain.

-As we said earlier, it's preferrable to separate the template out into a different file.
+As we said earlier, it's preferable to separate the template out into a different file.
 Ours will look like the following, placed in dojox/widget/FileInput/FileInput.html:

 .. html ::